-Believe it or not, hamsters notice if we are eating and can appear to beg!
+Believe it or not, hamsters notice when we are eating and can even appear to beg!
 It’s OK to give a hamster some of the foods we eat but bear in mind there are many that have no place in their daily diet.

 Feeding a hamster banana

 Syrian, Dwarf, Chinese: you’ll find all types of hamsters like to eat bananas even though they are a fruit they would not naturally consume.

 Bananas might be a good source of certain vitamins and fiber that hamsters require for a balanced diet.
 As banana is soft, there is no danger of it damaging a hamster’s delicate cheek pouches.

 The amount of banana a hamster can safely eat